 According to an EMC report by analysis firm IDC, the amount of data companies are needing to store and manage is doubling every year or so.
 As you can imagine, this task becomes even more challenging for companies managing data onsite.

+How can you mitigate challenges related to data?
 Having to continually manage and scale up the hardware used for storage simply isn’t cost-efficient.
 Storing your data in the cloud is the best way to combat this problem since cloud-based storage is incredibly scalable and cost-effective.
 Utilizing a job restoration management platform like DASH allows for a “one-and-done” solution to your data storage needs.

 On top of that, storing your information in the cloud makes it much more accessible in the wake of a disaster.
 While you should also consider investing in a backup solution for your most vital records, keeping it secure in the cloud is a significant first step toward mitigating the risk of total data loss.